-Within the framework of the personnel development plan to be determined by the institute management, the Equal Opportunities Officer will be involved in the planning with the aim to increase the proportion of women in recruitment, qualification, upgrading and participation in decision-making.
+Within the framework of the personnel development plan to be determined by the institute management, the equal opportunities officer will be involved in the planning with the aim to increase the proportion of women in recruitment, qualification, upgrading and participation in decision-making.
+IGB welcomes non-binary persons.
+Despite not having any data on this group, IGB is working on breaking stereotypes and biases to make the institute a more open and inclusive work place.
+IGB is open to input and ideas on such measures.
 In order to realise equal opportunities at IGB, IGB sets itself the following goals and implements the measures described below to achieve them.